Skip to main content

 Allison Young sits at a desk.
 In the background is a pair of diagrams of cones with mathematical notation.

-by Brittany Baronski '19
+Written by: Brittany Baronski '19

 Allison Young, a fifth-year student graduating from Saint Joseph’s University’s combined 5-year undergraduate and graduate program in mathematics education, has been changing up the way her students think about math.